Looking for leisurely lunch ideas in Brighton because you can?

 Well cellared Wild Flor is open for lunch Friday to Sunday.
 Classic cookery combines with unusual and interesting wines and effortlessly smooth service for an afternoon of first-class indulgence.

-If you can’t go to the Med…
+Leisurely lunch ideas in Brighton, if you can’t go to the Med…

 … then the Mediterranean will have to come to you!